 Many our customers use the PSPDFKit SDK as the primary way of displaying documents.
 With the new Image Documents component, the same logic can now also be used to display and annotate images.
 This improves usability, as the end user has a familiar interface, and it reduces development time because there’s less code to write — PSPDFKit now handles even more for you.

 We built Image Documents on the open ISO 16684-1:2012 extensible metadata platform (XMP) specification.
 With XMP, the image itself becomes the container for the metadata.
-We include a copy of the image to allow non-destructive editing and a PDF to store the annotations inside the image.
+We include a copy of the image to allow non-destructive editing, and a PDF to store the annotations inside the image.

 While we support more efficient data formats, such as our Instant JSON format for storing annotations, we decided it’s also important to keep things simple in the hopes that other vendors will also support this file format extension.
-You find the full documentation about the image document file format in our guides.
+You can find the full documentation about the image document file format in our guides.

 PSPDFImageDocument for iOS/macOS, and